Opal Williams

 Charlie admits that he agreed to do it for two reasons.

-charlie explains that the three of them came up with a plan to lure Stephen to his death on March 10th, 2015.
+Charlie explains that the three of them came up with a plan to lure Stephen to to his death on March 10th, 2015.
+They called

-Stephen Williams, the victim, and made it seem as if Oprah had been hurt and they need to come and pick him up.
+Stephen Williams, the victim, and made it seem as if Oprah had been hurt and they needed to come and pick him up.

 And that's where the blood came from, is during the altercation in the backseat of the van.